NYPL/ami-preservation/docs/pages/preservationServices/vendorDigitization/vendor-ami-handling.md

 <a name="vendor-quality-assurance-and-control"></a>
 ### Vendor Quality Assurance and Control
-Quality control must be performed for all digital assets, prior to delivery, including preservation masters, derivatives, and metadata.
+Quality control must be performed for all digital assets, prior to delivery, including Preservation Masters, derivatives, and metadata.
 The quality control must include, at minimum:
   1. a confirmation that all required files are present and are named correctly;
   2. confirmation of conformance to media file technical specifications;
   3. confirmation of BagIt specification conformance;
   4. a comparison of each file’s technical metadata to its actual technical specifications;
-  5. validation of JSON metadata against NYPL’s JSON schema;
+  5. validation of JSON metadata against the NYPL JSON schema;
   6. a playback inspection of each file covering the beginning, middle, and end of the file; and
   7. confirmation that the delivery hard drive and subdirectories are formatted and structured according to NYPL specifications.